 In addition to calculating the Readiness Score, Oura also tracks your Heart Rate Variability (HRV) throughout the night.
 What is HRV?
 Well, there’s a small time gap between your heartbeats, and this gap isn’t identical all the time.
 Heart Rate Variability indicates the variation in the time interval between heartbeats.
 Both researchers and practitioners consider HRV to be a good measure of your recovery, and therefore readiness status, as it can indicate stress and fatigue levels on your body.
 Generally speaking, when you’re fit, relaxed and recovered, your HRV is higher.
 When your body is recovering from e.g. strenuous exercise, your HRV is lower.

 The HRV value given by Oura can range from anywhere below 20 to over 100 ms. But bear this in mind: HRV is extremely individual.

 Oura calculates your night-time HRV from the rMSSD, a well-known HRV parameter that provides a good view on your Autonomic Nervous System activity.
-The Oura app shows your average HRV (from 5-minute samples measured during the whole night), and Oura Cloud lets you dig deeper into your HRV curve.
+The Oura app shows your average HRV (from 5-minute samples measured during the whole night), and and your nightly HRV curve.

 The HRV value given by Oura can range from anywhere below 20 to over 100 ms. But bear this in mind: HRV is extremely individual.
 Your minimum and maximum values depend on factors such as your age, hormone levels, circadian rhythm, lifestyle and overall health.
 So do not compare your values with anyone else but yourself!

-If you’re interested in tracking your readiness and you don’t yet have the tools for it, have a look at the Oura ring in the Oura Shop.
-If you have an Oura ring, have a look at our Readiness FAQ for more answers or dig deep into your data in the Oura Cloud Beta.
+If you’re interested in tracking your readiness and you don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
+If you have an Oura ring, have a look at our Readiness FAQ for more answers or dig deep into your data in the Oura Cloud.